benson-dylan/ParallelAssignment2/README.md

 <h1>Experimental Evaluation</h1>

 The outcome of both algorithms are not dependent on the number of guests, only the time is dependent.
 The time is difficult to determine as both are controlled by a random number generator.
-Both algorithms stop once all threads have completed the objective.
+Both algorithms stop once all threads have completed the objective. <br>
+I ran numerous tests to determine if my algorithms and mutual exclusion were working properly and eventually achieve the level of exclusion that I desired.